Roma Street railway station

-Roma Street railway station is located in the Brisbane central business district, Queensland, Australia.
+Roma Street railway station is a commuter and long-distance passenger train station located in the central business district of Brisbane, Queensland, Australia.
 It is the junction station for the North Coast, Main, Gold Coast and NSW North Coast lines.
 The station is one of four inner city stations that form a core corridor through the centre of Brisbane.

 Although not easily visible to the public, the original 1873 Roma Street railway station building still exists within the modern complex and is listed on the Queensland Heritage Register.

 History

 1800s to 1940s

 The construction of a railway station on Roma Street was part of a plan to extend the Main Line to Brisbane.
 An iron station building designed by Sir Charles Fox & Sons was to be imported from the United Kingdom for this purpose, but economic problems in Queensland led to the order being cancelled.
 In 1873, the Superintendent of Public Buildings Francis Stanley designed a smaller station for the site, with construction beginning in the same year under John Petrie.
 The station was officially opened on 14 June 1875 as Brisbane at the same time that the Main Line opened to Indooroopilly.

 A goods and carriage shed were added shortly after.
 In 1882, Roma Street became a junction station with the North Coast line opening to Sandgate.
 With the opening of Central station as Brisbane's principal station on 18 August 1889, the station was renamed Roma Street.
 As traffic grew, so did the Roma Street precinct with a locomotive shed added.

 In 1911, the precinct was rearranged with the locomotive and carriage sheds relocated to Mayne near Bowen Hills.

 On 30 November 1940, Roma Street again became the principal station for long-distance services with new platforms built to the south of the existing platforms.